Logan13603/10-day-3D-printer/JOURNAL.md

 ## 7/21:
 I fully redesigned the carriage, so it looks sleeker and saves weight.
 Made some simple linear rail to my custom carriage mounts.
 I finished the Y axis, fusion was being kind of weird with fillets, but i worked past it.
 X axis up next, but im having some issues with the pull request on GitHub for my project, so I asked for help in the slack.
 I added 2 Y axis motors for more speed, double shear for higher belt tensions without bending the motor shaft, and 9mm belts for faster preformance.
 <img src="https://github.com/Logan13603/10-day-3D-printer/blob/main/gallery/June%2021st/motor%20mount.png" width="700">

+X axis up next, but I'm having some issues with the pull request on GitHub for my project, so I asked for help in the slack, and then submitted a pull request.
+Making the X axis motor mount is pretty difficult, maybe I should've used linear rods for the x axis to simplify things.
+I'm not sure how strong it will be.
+I finished the Z axis, to be honest it was sort of hard.
+I think I'm going to use a M5 bolt for my x axis tensioner, and an M3 screw with a heatset insert to actually tension it.
+So far I've spent around 8 hours building this today, the toolhead is probably gonna be the hardest part, I plan to start that tomorrow.

+Here you can see the X Gantry: